streamsets/tutorials/tutorial-origin/readme.md

 [StreamSets Data Collector](https://streamsets.com/products/sdc/) (SDC) allows you to build continuous data pipelines, each of which consumes record-oriented data from a single *origin*, optionally operates on those records in one or more *processors* and writes data to one or more *destinations*.
 Origins, processors and destinations are collectively referred to as *stages*.

-For example, this pipeline, based on the [SDC taxi data tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html), uses the Directory origin, four processors, and the Hadoop File System destination:
+For example, this pipeline, based on the [SDC taxi data tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html), uses the Directory origin, four processors, and the Hadoop FS destination:

 ![image alt text](image_0.png)